-Pursuant to the Settlement Agreement, the Parties agree Fort Wayne should be authorized to issue the Proposed Bonds in an amount not to exceed \$85,570,000 and at an interest rate not to exceed 7%.
+Pursuant to the Settlement Agreement, Fort Wayne is authorized to issue the Proposed Bonds in an amount not to exceed Eighty Five Million Five Hundred Seventy Thousand Dollars (\$85,570,000) and at an interest rate not to exceed 7%.
 The proceeds of the Proposed Bonds will be used to pay certain costs of issuance and pay to complete certain capital improvements that were identified in the Capital Improvement Plan sponsored by Fort Wayne in Cause 45125.

-The Parties agreed to the terms of financing and true-up in Section 11 of the Settlement Agreement.
-Pursuant to those terms, Fort Wayne will seek to market and issue the Proposed Bonds in separate series, will seek low interest debt from SRF where cost advantageous (including applying for 0% financing for replacing lead lines), and will wrap the amortization schedules around its existing debt in the manner proposed by Mr. Walsh in his direct and rebuttal testimonies in Cause 45125.
+The parties agreed to the terms of financing and true-up in Section 11 of the Settlement Agreement.
+Pursuant to those terms, Fort Wayne will seek to market and issue the Proposed Bonds in separate series, will seek low interest debt from SRF where cost advantageous (including applying for 0% financing for replacing lead lines), and will wrap the amortization schedules around its existing debt in the manner proposed by Mr. Walsh in his Direct and Rebuttal Testimonies in Cause 45125.
 Fort Wayne will seek to market and issue an aggregate amount of \$41,010,000 of Revenue Bonds in 2019.
 Fort Wayne will later seek to market and issue an aggregate amount of \$44,560,000 of Revenue Bonds.
 If Fort Wayne receives grant funds for capital improvements that are contained in its Capital Improvement Plan in this Cause, Fort Wayne shall reduce its debt issuance(s) by the amount of grant funds used in the Capital Improvement Plan projects.
-Fort Wayne shall issue the \$44,560,000 of Revenue Bonds on or before 2022.
+Fort Wayne shall issue the \$44,560,000 of Revenue Bonds in or before 2022.
 The Phase IV rates shall not go into effect until 45 days before the issuance of the 2022 Revenue Bonds.
-In the event Fort Wayne does not or cannot issue the Revenue Bonds within 45 days of the Phase IV rate increase, Petitioner will use funds collected to pay debt service on the to-be-issued debt to offset the amount it needs to borrow.
-Within 21 days after completing the final issuance of each series of the Revenue Bonds, Fort Wayne shall file a true-up report with the Commission identifying the amount of bonds that were issued, the amortization schedule, and the interest rate on such bonds.
+In the event Fort Wayne does not or cannot issue the Revenue Bonds within 45 days of the Phase IV rate increase, Petitioner should use funds collected to pay debt service on the to-be-issued debt to offset the amount it needs to borrow.
+Within twenty-one (21) days after completing the final issuance of each series of the Revenue Bonds, Fort Wayne shall file a true-up report with the Commission identifying the amount of bonds that were issued, the amortization schedule, and the interest rate on such bonds.
 To the extent the costs of issuance or interest rate(s) materially impact revenue requirements, Fort Wayne will adjust or "true-up" its rates to reflect the same.